Download PDFOpen PDF in browser

 V1.3 8-valve engine and SpectraLAB software built on a base PC using a handheld vibration analyzer.
 Due to this, it became possible to obtain the amplitude-frequency response over the entire audible sound range from 100 Hz to 20 kHz.
 Experimental studies have confirmed that the EM-8800 directional microphone has a wide dynamic range of the measured signal of 70dB and a high ultimate sound pressure level of 150 dB.
 It was also found that the natural frequencies of the intake and exhaust valves of the car ICE are in the frequency range of 4-5 kHz.

-Keyphrases: acoustic, diagnostics, ICE, monitoring, vibration
+Keyphrases: ICE, acoustic, diagnostics, monitoring, vibration

 BibTeX entry